 The Authority records the amount of accrued but unbilled revenue by prorating actual subsequent billings.
-Amounts accrued but unbilled were approximately \$1,106,000 and \$1,196,000 at June 30, 2016 and 2015, respectively.
+Amounts accrued but unbilled were approximately \$1,652,000 and \$1,106,000 at June 30, 2017 and 2016, respectively, and are included in Accounts receivable, customers on the statement of net position.